blizzhackers/documentation/kolbot/D2BotMuleLog.md

 	LogEquipped: false, // include equipped items
 	LogMerc: false, // include items merc has equipped (if alive)
 	SaveScreenShot: false, // Save pictures in jpg format (saved in 'Images' folder)
+	AutoPerm: true, // override InGameTime to perm character
 	IngameTime: rand(180, 210), // (180, 210) to avoid RD, increase it to (7230, 7290) for mule perming
 ```

-LogEquipped - will be logged all items,  but the potions/tomes or other low level items will be skipped from log - see **skipItem** function from Misc.js.
+LogEquipped - will be logged all items,  but the potions/tomes or other low level items will be skipped from log - see **skipItem** function from core/Item.js.

 In case of logging all the chars (the visible 8), at the end the d2 will be reset to main screen, re-login and after rechecking the first char it will be closed automatically by the manager and the related profile, too.
 This isn't working in case of setting a single mule char, when you have to stop that profile manually.